nycmeshnet/docs/content/hardware/sxtsqg5acd.md

 This antenna comes with a "Level 3" license which technically only allows it to function as a CPE, not an AP.
 Therefore this device can not be used as a base station.

 ### US vs International version
-On the positive side, it is a great CPE and can connect to DFS channels ( international version ) and other intersting features such as EAP TTLS authentication.
+On the positive side, it is a great CPE and can connect to DFS channels (international version) and has other interesting features such as EAP TTLS authentication.

 Be aware during purchase -- this antenna has a US version and an International version.
 The US version is locked to "united states3" channels which are the non-DFS range.
 The international version also has US settings, but it has two additional "united states" channel selections all for valid legal US channels.
+You cannot connect to a LinkNYC kiosk with the US version.

 _To function on LinkNYC and other DFS networks, the international version is required, but be sure to put it in "united states2" mode before using it._